 “To be able to get that call. … You know, I’m 83 years old,” said Oliva, “to be alive and to be able to say hello to the people and thank you to the people means a lot to me.”

 Fowler, who passed away in 1913, is often acknowledged as the first Black professional baseball player.
 He pitched and played second base for teams in more than a dozen leagues throughout his career.
 He actually spent part of his youth in Cooperstown before eventually helping form the successful Page Fence Giants barnstorming team.

 O’Neil’s selection comes 15 years after he was controversially not among those who entered the Hall via the 2006 Special Committee on the Negro Leagues.
 O’Neil died shortly after that omission, and a life-size statue honoring him stands near the entrance to the Cooperstown museum.
 O’Neil played 10 seasons with the Memphis Red Sox and Kansas City Monarchs of the Negro American League and was named to three All-Star teams.
 He went on to become a scout and in 1962 became the first Black coach in the AL or NL with the Cubs.
 In his later years, he was a beloved ambassador for the Negro Leagues Baseball Museum in Kansas City.

-At a Negro Leagues Baseball Museum watch party on Sunday, the room erupted when O’Neil’s name was called.
+At a Negro Leagues Baseball Museum watch party, the room erupted when O’Neil’s name was called.

 “It is a lot of jubilation,” NLBM president Bob Kendrick said.
 “We had a tremendous gathering of folks who came out to hang out with us today. … There’s a lot of relief, obviously.
 We’re thrilled that Bud Fowler has gotten the call.
 And as you can imagine, we’re just ecstatic that our very own Buck O’Neil is now taking his rightful place in the National Baseball Hall of Fame.”